jumpkick-studios/Is/README.md

     });
 ```

-This allows the code to almost like spoken words, which hopefully leads to more maintainable code.
+This allows the code to read almost like spoken words, which hopefully leads to more maintainable code.